47degrees/fp-with-arrow-videos/ListK.md

 ```

-Finally, you can use SequenceK in the same way that ListK for representing lazily-evaluated ordered sequence
+Finally, you can use SequenceK in the same way as ListK for representing lazily-evaluated ordered sequences.

 # Final

 In this video, we learned about ListK and SequenceK and the different methods to create it.
-We learnt about combine, fold and map list.
+We learned about combine, fold, and map list.

-We'll learn more about those in the next series.
+We'll learn more about those in the next episode.
 Thanks for watching.